 Mitigation measures are proposed to reduce construction and operation emissions, including measures to suppress dust at all work or staging areas and on public roads, use low-emission construction equipment, obtain emissions offsets, offset construction- and operation-phase greenhouse gas emissions with carbon credits, and avoid sulfur hexafluoride emissions.
-However, the impacts would remain significant.
+However, the GHG impacts would remain significant because carbon credit trading markets are not fully formed or regulated, and the relationship of credits to real GHG reductions is not enforceable.
+Construction impacts would remain significant because even with the identified measures, dust and exhaust emissions would exceed significance thresholds.

 Biological Resources.
 In all links, significant unmitigable impacts would result from the loss of native vegetation, loss of listed or sensitive plants, or a direct loss of habitat for listed or sensitive plants, and loss of listed or sensitive wildlife or its habitat.
-These effects are defined in detail by acres of affected habitat, encompassing three separate impact discussions in the Biological Resources section, and they are considered to be significant because the overall amount of permanent habitat loss is nearly 500 acres, an amount that may not be available for replacement in the quantities and specific types of habitat that are affected.
+These effects are defined in detail by acres of affected habitat, encompassing three separate impact discussions in the Biological Resources section, and they are considered to be significant because the overall amount of permanent habitat loss is nearly 600 acres, an amount that may not be available for replacement in the quantities and specific types of habitat that are affected.
 In addition, a new overhead transmission creates a potential for collision of birds, especially raptors, with the conductors.

 Agriculture.
-In all areas except the Anza-Borrego Link, the installation of transmission towers would result in significant and unmitigable impacts due to loss of farmland in two categories: California Department of Conservation (DOC) Farmland (approximately 344 acres) and Williamson Act lands (approximately 157 acres).
-In addition, the presence of the transmission line would permanently interfere with about 167 acres of active agricultural operations, and in the Imperial Valley the transmission line would interfere with aerial spraying applications.
+In all areas except the Anza-Borrego Link, the installation of transmission towers would result in significant and unmitigable impacts due to loss of farmland in two categories: California Department of Conservation (DOC) Farmland (approximately 62 acres) and Williamson Act lands (approximately 104 acres).
+In addition, the presence of the transmission line would permanently interfere with about 69 acres of active agricultural operations, and in the Imperial Valley the transmission line would interfere with aerial spraying applications.